kdelwat/NgujariGrammar/src/content/morphology.md

 | sacred place | Yawirrannalu | Yawirrannala | Yawirrannala-ka |

 In addition, some nouns are inherently both singular and plural and do not adopt a special plural form.
-A handful of examples follow.
+A handful of examples follows.

 | meaning    | word       |
 |------------|------------|